LuisSantiago/elogquent/README.md

 | `queue.connection` | The queue connection to use.                  | Laravel’s default (`queue.default`) |
 | `queue.queue`      | Name of the queue to handle change jobs.      | `null`                              |

-## Security

-If you discover any security-related issues, please email security@elogquent.com instead of using the issue tracker.

 ## Contributing